-While at Columbia Law School, Melissa was named a Harlan Fiske Stone Scholar and was the Managing Editor of Columbia Journal of Asian Law.
-She also focused on issues in copyright and IP law generally.
+Prior to joining the Firm, Melissa received a J.D. degree from Columbia Law School, where she was named a Harlan Fiske Stone Scholar and was the Managing Editor of Columbia Journal of Asian Law.
 She served as a judicial intern to the Honorable Laura Taylor Swain, Chief Judge of the United States District Court for the Southern District of New York.
-She worked as a research assistant and helped with the editing of a Restatement for the American Law Institute (ALI).
-Melissa also served as a student attorney for the Courtroom Advocates Project, worked as a Constitutional law debate coach and judge for the Legal Outreach, and assisted small business owners with COVID-19 relief in the Payment Protection Program.
-Prior to law school, she worked as a Litigation Legal Assistant at another global law firm.
-Melissa also speaks Mandarin Chinese.
+She worked as a research assistant in editing a Restatement for the American Law Institute (ALI).
+Also, Melissa has a pro bono practice involving Title VII employment discrimination, FTCA claims on behalf of refugees, as well as shelter reforms in class action lawsuit.
+Prior to law school, she worked as a litigation paralegal at another global law firm.

 - Columbia Law School